Wednesday, 29 April 2020

 Let's Taste It :

-A good deal of sticky, boggy peat rises to the nose, accompanied by a dose of lemon and sherry.
-The smoke binds it all together, enveloping the dried fruits, as well as a maritime and iodine note.
+A good deal of sticky, boggy peat rises to the nose, along with a dose of lemon and sherry.
+The smoke binds it all together, wrapping the dried fruits, as well as a maritime and iodine note.
 Grapes?
 Blackberries?
 And, of course, smoked tea.
-It seems very deep at first, but in the end it's quite fresh and fruity, the peat doesn't devour everything.
+It seems very deep at first, but in the end it's quite fresh and fruity, the peat doesn't absorb everything.
 A pinch of coarse salt makes your mouth water.
 Now it's time to dip your lips.
 The sherry comes through straight away, combined with a hint of salted caramel.
 The tea is stronger on the finish, and slightly peppery.
 It has a long aftertaste, without being violent.

 In Short,